Skip to content

 Another grouping focuses on cultural objects, bark paintings and sculptures of spirit-beings from the Kimberley, Tiwi Islands, Cape York and East Arnhem Land.
 The Wanjina images, Mokuy figures, Tiwi sculptures, paintings, tunga (bark baskets) and Queensland Rainforest shields from across northern Australia reveal the artists’ cultural knowledge, sculptural prowess and brilliant use of natural materials from their home environments, which connect them with their Country and ancestors.

-Artist Statement
+Consultant Statement

 Leitha Assan